KaylaMM/study-buddy/README.md

 ## Project Screen Shots

+## Tech Stack

+React
+JavaScript
+Sass
+Express
+Node
+MySQL

 ## Installation and Setup Instructions

-Clone down this repository.
+- Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.

+- Create environment variables and use your credentials for database configuration.

 Installation: